 § 488.400.
-Negotiable instruments; negotiable documents; money

-488.400. (a) Except as provided by Section 488.390, to attach a negotiable instrument, a negotiable document, or money, the levying officer shall (1) serve the person in possession of such instrument, document, or money with a copy of the writ and the notice of attachment and (2) take the instrument, document, or money into custody.
+Negotiable festruments; negotiable documents; mency attach a negotiable instrument, a negotiable document, or money, the levying officer shall (1) serve the person in possession of such instrument, document, or money with a copy of the writ and the notice of attachment and (2) if the property is in the possession of the defendant, take the instrument, document, or money into custody.